nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

   * **Justification:** Independent tutors might want to keep track of their earnings.
 However, as different lesson could be priced differently, we wanted to implement a feature that helps user calculate their expected total current month salary and their previous 2 months monthly salary.
-  * **Highlights:** Calculation are performed in a separate FeeUtil folders that performs the calculation.
-Runs a loop for each month to perform and calculate the monthly fee from the session list, taking into account whether the sessions are individual sessions or recurring sessions.
+  * **Highlights:** Calculation are performed in a separate FeeUtil class.
+It performs the calculation using a loop and takes into account whether the sessions are individual sessions or recurring sessions.
     As the monthly fees are expected to show up in the UI, I had to create a list panel, and a card fxml file that represents the monthly fee.
-    We had to add a listener to the student list as well, so that whenever the student list updates, the monthly fees would be updated and accurate everytime.
+    We had to add a listener to the student list as well, so that whenever the student list updates, the monthly fees would be updated and accurate.
   * **Related PR:** [PR #118](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/118) and
     [PR #145](https://github.com/AY2021S2-CS2103T-T11-1/tp/pull/145).
 * Feature to get a particular student's monthly fee.
     * **What it does:** Fee command to calculate the monthly fee of a particular student in a specific month and year and return the value to the user.
     * **Justification:** When independent tutor collects their monthly fee from the students, it might be difficult for them to keep track of how much would they receive when their lessons are charge on a per session basis.
-Hence, we wanted to create a feature that collects how much would a student have to pay in a particular month and year, so TutorBuddy can help the tutor calculate the fee for them instead.
+Hence, we wanted to create a feature such that TutorBuddy can help the tutor calculate the monthly fees instead.
     * **Highlights:** This feature makes use of the methods in FeeUtil to calculate the fees for a particular student.
 As this is a command based query, I would have to first create GetMonthlyFeeCommand class that executes the command, and a parser method for the command.
 New prefixes are defined, and I created 2 additional Month and Year class to enforce certain constraints.
 Constraint includes that the year must be between 1970 and 2037 (To avoid 2038 problem that can be understood [here](https://en.wikipedia.org/wiki/Year_2038_problem)),